chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > How do you feel about [hybrid/remote/office] work?

 I'm flexible and value collaboration with the team.
 I work well in hybrid environments.

-> Do you have any concerns about the position?

-No major concerns.
-I'm excited about the opportunity.

-### Asking

 > The position is on-site for the first 6 months during onboarding.
 Would that work?